 and minimising the amount of metal that will have to be removed at the machining

 stage if made as per Sk.
 4B.
-Another benefit of this is that it reduces the amount
+Another benefit is that it reduces the amount of iron

-of iron used thereby reducing the cost of the casting as a result.
+used thereby also the cost of the casting as a result.